 This helps you to both organize records based on their purpose within your organization, as well as ensure your useless or no longer needed records are being removed or destroyed in a timely fashion—in turn helping to manage your overall record inventory.

-Besides remaining accessible, it’s also important to consider the security of paper records in the event of disaster or environmental destruction, as a damaged piece of paper cannot be as easily restored as a computer file that was moved to the trash bin.
+Besides remaining accessible, it’s also important to consider the security of paper records in the event of disaster or environmental destruction.
+A damaged piece of paper cannot be as easily restored as a computer file that was moved to the trash bin.

 Typically paper documents are either stored in-house in an office filing cabinet, or are managed by an offsite document management service.
 Depending on your individual business environment, each method has its respective pros and cons.